Lady Fujitsubo: Reception and analysis

-Fujitsubo's importance in the tale lies beyond her immediate contribution to the plot, in what Norma Field termed as being an "original substitute": she makes her debut as a substitute for Kiritsubo, yet Genji will later look for substitutes for Fujitsubo in women such as Utsusemi, the Third Princess, and especially Murasaki.
+Fujitsubo's importance in the tale lies beyond her immediate contribution to the plot, in what Norma Field termed as being an "original substitute": she makes her debut as a substitute for Kiritsubo, yet Genji will later look for substitutes for Fujitsubo in women such as Utsusemi, the Third Princess, and especially Murasaki no Ue.

 The adulterous affair between Fujitsubo and Genji is paralleled in Sagoromo monogatari, written c.
 1070 by Rokujō no Saiin Senji, in which the protagonist Sagoromo secretly violates a princess who gives birth to a son.
 In order to save the princess's reputation, the empress presents the child to the emperor as the empress's own.
 Later, when the emperor tries to abdicate in favour of this prince, an oracle identifies the prince's real father as Sagoromo and requires the emperor to cede him the throne instead.

 The author of Mumyōzōshi disapproved of the manner in which Genji ultimately becomes honorary retired emperor through his illicit tryst with Fujitsubo, and found the similar plot device in Sagoromo monogatari "utterly revolting and appalling."
 Several later readers of The Tale of Genji also found Genji and Fujitsubo's affair problematic.
 Jun'ichirō Tanizaki's first translation of Genji, produced in the 1930s with the supervision of the ultranationalist Yoshio Yamada, cut out the affair between Genji and Fujitsubo entirely so as to avoid offending Imperial Japan's State Shinto ideology of an unbroken divine imperial lineage.
 This material was restored in Tanizaki's later translations published after the end of World War II.